-You can create a smart energy building by using technology to identify the key areas in your building that waste energy and where energy costs can be minimised.
+You can create a smart energy building by using technology to identify the key areas in your building that waste energy and where energy costs can be minimized.
 Systems can then be connected together to automate operations and reduce your energy costs, for example turning off lighting that is left on when a room is not in use or controlling HVAC systems that heat or cool rooms that are unoccupied.

 Building automation systems can be retrofitted to existing buildings, meaning you don’t need to move offices or build a new building to get the energy saving benefits of a smart building.